Uber Insurance Coverage for Passengers

 - The final factor in determining your compensation is the insurance coverage from the rideshare company.
 In general, Uber and Lyft drivers have a $250,000 coverage limit if there is no passenger in the car, but a $1,000,000 limit if the driver is en route to pick up or drop off a passenger.
 Uber Accident Claims

 Ultimately, one of the most important factors is the law firm that you choose to represent you.
 An experienced firm can help to maximize your compensation.
-The Florida uber accident attorneys at the law office of Wolf & Pravato are the Lyft accident lawyers that you need representing you if you have been injured by a rideshare vehicle driver.
+The attorneys at the law offices of Wolf & Pravato are the Lyft accident lawyers that you need representing you if you have been injured by a rideshare vehicle driver.
 We can help you get the compensation that you deserve.
 Contact us today for a consultation to review your case and apprise you of your rights in this matter.

 If you or a member of your family suffered injuries while riding as a passenger in an Uber, Lyft, or another rideshare, you may be able to file an insurance claim based on a $1 million policy provided by the rideshare company.
 The attorneys from the Law Offices of Wolf & Pravato can review your case for free and ensure you understand your legal rights and options before we take any action on your behalf.